Who we are

 Many disabled people and whānau face barriers in achieving ordinary life outcomes due, in part, to the complexity of the way we currently do things.
 Government support can be fragmented and difficult to navigate, and multiple eligibility criteria for different services makes it difficult for disabled people to know what support services they are entitled to.

-That's why the Government created Whaikaha - Ministry of Disabled People to:
+The Government created Whaikaha - Ministry of Disabled People to:

 Not like other ministries